 Completing an Adoptive Family Profile, which will serve to tell pregnant women about your family and what an adopted child’s life could look like with you

-5. Get to know your child’s birth parents before placement.
+Step 5: Get to know your child’s birth parents before placement.

 Once you’ve been connected with a prospective birth mom based on both of your adoption preferences, it’ll be time to begin developing your relationship with her.
 American Adoptions always recommends some degree of openness in an adoption, whether that’s an adoption in Connecticut or anywhere else in the country.
 Everyone in the adoption triad — adopted child, birth parents and adoptive parents — benefits from at least some degree of communication, particularly adopted children.
 You can communicate with your child’s birth parents via email, letter and photo updates, phone calls, or even in-person visits.
 The important thing is to start this process before the child is born, and your adoption specialist will help mediate contact so you can begin developing a lifelong relationship with your child’s birth parents.

-6. Finalize the adoption.
+Step 6: Finalize the adoption.

 After you bring your baby home, there will be a post-placement process followed by a finalization hearing, in which a judge hears the case and grants you parental rights.
 Your adoption is not complete when your child comes home with you, but as long as everything was completed legally and ethically, you should get your final decree of adoption in no time.

 After the finalization hearing is complete and you have received your child’s new birth certificate, the legal process of adoption is complete.
 However, it’s important to know that the adoption process itself is never over — not really.
 It will be your responsibility to talk with your child about adoption for the rest of their life and to help them understand their story as well as be proud of it.
-For more information about adopting a baby in Connecticut, call 1-800-ADOPTION at any time.
+For more information about adopting a baby in Connecticut with our agency, call 1-800-ADOPTION at any time.